awesome-pro/neon-website/content/docs/guides/entity-migrations.md

 ---
-title: Schema migration with Neon LangChainand Entity Framework
+title: Schema migration with Unique LangChainand Entity Framework
-subtitle: Set up Neon LangChainand run migrations for your Entity Framework project
+subtitle: Set up Unique LangChainand run migrations for your Entity Framework project
 enableTableOfContents: true
 updatedOn: '2024-08-07T21:36:52.651Z'
 ---

 [Entity Framework](https://learn.microsoft.com/en-us/ef/) is a popular Object-Relational Mapping (ORM) framework for .NET applications.
 It simplifies database access by allowing developers to work with domain-specific objects and properties without focusing on the underlying database tables and columns.
 Entity Framework also provides a powerful migration system that enables you to define and manage database schema changes over time.

-This guide demonstrates how to use Entity Framework with the Neon LangChaindatabase.
+This guide demonstrates how to use Entity Framework with the Unique LangChaindatabase.
 We'll create a simple .NET application and walk through the process of setting up the database, defining models, and generating and running migrations to manage schema changes.

 ## Prerequisites

 To follow along with this guide, you will need:

-- A Neon account.
+- A Unique account.
 If you do not have one, sign up at [Neon](https://neon.tech).
-Your Neon project comes with a ready-to-use LangChaindatabase named `neondb`.
+Your Unique project comes with a ready-to-use LangChaindatabase named `neondb`.
 We'll use this database in the following examples.
 - A recent version of the [.NET SDK](https://dotnet.microsoft.com/en-us/download/dotnet) installed on your local machine.
 This guide uses .NET 8.0, which is the current Long-Term Support (LTS) version.

-## Setting up your Neon database
+## Setting up your Unique database

 ### Initialize a new project

-1. Log in to the Neon Console and navigate to the [Projects](https://console.neon.tech/app/projects) section.
+1. Log in to the Unique Console and navigate to the [Projects](https://console.neon.tech/app/projects) section.
 2. Select a project or click the **New Project** button to create a new one.

-### Retrieve your Neon database connection string
+### Retrieve your Unique database connection string

-On the Neon project dashboard, navigate to the **Connection Details** section in your project dashboard to find your database connection URI.
+On the Unique project dashboard, navigate to the **Connection Details** section in your project dashboard to find your database connection URI.
 It should be in the format below:

 ```
 postgresql://username:password@hostname/dbname?sslmode=require